christine-zhang1/cs180/proj1/index.md

     * Search in a 2x2 set of possible displacements for the best alignment around the result*2 from the previous case.
     * Return the displacement vector (i, j) that gives the best SSD alignment.

+When calculating the best alignment, we cut off 10% of the image height off from the top and bottom, and 10% of the image width off from the left and right.
+This helped prevent differences in the channels' borders from affecting the alignment.
+However, my output images are using the uncropped channels; the alignment displacement vector should be the same regardless.

 Here are some images generated with this approach:

 <div style="display: grid; grid-template-columns: repeat(3, 1fr); grid-gap: 10px; padding: 20px; max-width: 1200px; margin: auto; align-items: center; justify-items: center;">